R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 # Get Started

 <br>Before selecting an accelerated platform for your application and system architecture, we recommend that you find a candidate embedded platform at [Home](https://r300-ai.github.io/ITRI-AI-Hub/), and further review its market position and product specifications.
-Here, the AI Hub provides the tools needed throughout the development lifecycle, including **workstations**, compilers**, and **accelerators**.
+Here, the AI Hub provides the tools needed throughout the development lifecycle, including **workstations, compilers**, and **accelerators**.

-Before choosing an architecture for your applications and systems, we recommend that you can begin with a rough search of possible embedded platforms from , and then review them in further detail on this page.

 <div style="margin-left: 20px;">
 <br>If you have not previously installed the Configuration Tool, please follow the instructions below to install it on the host.